-- While the potatoes are boiling wash, clean and thinly slice the wild garlic.
+- While the potatoes are boiling you should wash, clean and thinly slice the wild garlic.
 Deseed the green chilli and slice it into thin rings.

-- To make the mayonnaise combine avocado, rice vinegar, mustard and salt in a food processor. and run at max speed until it is a smooth cream.
+- To make the mayonnaise combine avocado, rice vinegar, mustard and salt in a food processor.
+Run it at max speed until it is a smooth cream.
 Now is the time to add the oil.
 Add it very slowly while processing the mayonnaise.
 It will turn lighter in colour and very creamy.

 - Add the potatoes, wild garlic and chillies to a bowl.
 Pour over the mayonnaise and mix it gently until all are evenly covered.

 - Season the salad with a generous pinch of salt and pepper and serve immediately.